chef-boneyard/chef_handler/README.md

 ## Unit Testing

-chef_handler provides built in [chefspec](https://github.com/sethvargo/chefspec) matchers for assisting unit tests.
-These matchers will only be loaded if chefspec is already loaded.
+chef_handler provides built in [chefspec](https://github.com/chefspec/chefspec) matchers for assisting unit tests.
+These matchers will only be loaded if ChefSpec is already loaded.
 Following is an example of asserting against the jsonfile handler:

 ```ruby
   expect(runner).to enable_chef_handler('Chef::Handler::JsonFile').with(